ministryofjustice/moj-frontend/docs/components/alert.md

   </strong>
 </div>

-When an alert is dismissed, the focus will go to:
+When an alert is dismissed, the focus will go to one of the following:

 - the heading above, if there are no more alerts on the page
 - the previous or next alert, if there are any more on the page
 - the `main` element, if there's no heading above the alert

-When an alert is dismissed, the focus will go to the heading above.
-This is unless:

-- there's no heading above the alert – it'll go the `main` element
-- there are more alerts on the page – it'll go to the previous or next one

 If you want the focus to go somewhere else, use the `focusOnDismissSelector` Nunjucks macro option.
 If this does not work, the focus will go to 1 of the 3 options.